Elliptic surfaces and linear systems with fat points: Proof of the main results

 Note that although the requirement in part (c) is obviously very restrictive, it may still cover a large number of cases up to Cremona transformations.
 We lack a clear statement or explanation for this elementary arithmetical assertion.

-\begin{proof} All three parts of the theorem will be proved by applying directly Poposition \ref{main theorem}, so all we need to do is to construct the suitable specializations in all cases.
+\begin{proof} All three parts of the theorem will be proved by applying directly Proposition \ref{main theorem}, so all we need to do is to construct the suitable specializations in all cases.
+We remark that verifying condition (\ref{hi vanishing}) is straightforward in all cases (and perhaps also well-known).
+Indeed, the $\mathrm{H}^2$-vanishing is trivial in all cases by Serre duality.
+The arguments given below required for the verification of the second bullet give as immediate corrolaries the values of $h^0({\sh L}_b)$; the vanishing of $\mathrm{H}^1({\sh L}_b)$ boils down to a purely numerical verification with Riemann-Roch, which is left to the reader.

 Saying that the statement in part (a) of the theorem holds for $n=1$ is equivalent to saying that Conjecture \ref{main conjecture} holds in characteristic zero for all $m \leq M$ (actually, for the given elliptic curve, if we're not assuming it to be general).

 (a) There exists a family of surfaces $X \to \mathrm{Spec}({\kk}[t]) = {\mathbb A}^1$ such that the restriction $\mathrm{Spec}({\kk}[t]_{(t)}) \times_{{\mathbb A}^1} X$ is the trivial family $S \times \mathrm{Spec}({\kk}[t]_{(t)})$ with fiber $S$, whereas the central fiber $X_{(t)}$ is isomorphic to $E \times {\mathbb P}^1$.
 Indeed, the extension